ultimate-notion/ultimate-notion/CONTRIBUTING.md

    to record your changes in [git].

-   Please make sure to see the validation messages from [pre-commit] and fix any eventual issues.
+   Please make sure you see the validation messages from [pre-commit] and fix and remaining issues.
-   This should automatically use [flake8]/[black] to check/fix the code style in a way that is compatible with the project.

     !!! info
         Don't forget to add unit tests and documentation in case your